 Many issues are involved in Divorce cases – such as custody of the children and an appropriate parenting plan, child and spousal support, and the division of property and debts.
 It is important to tell your potential Divorce Attorney your goals and ask what you need to do, or provide, to help support your claims.
 This will ensure that your lawyer (and the Court, if it comes to that) has the most important information to advocate for you.
 Asking this question will also let you see whether the lawyer appears knowledgeable about the law.

 The Custody and Divorce Attorneys at Eggert & Associates, P.C. have years of experience dealing with Family Law matters, and are ready to help you guide you through your case.
-Call (503) 837-6111 or fill out our contact form to schedule your consultation today.
+Call (503) 837-6111 or schedule your consultation today.